neicnordic/puhuri-web/docs/new_ui_project_membership_management.md

 ### New user has Puhuri account:

-1. Open project in Puhuri Portal.
+1. Open your project in Puhuri Portal.
 2. Select "Team" from top menu and click on "Users".
 3. By clicking "Add member" open "Add project member" window.